 Sufficient fresh air must be supplied for combustion, ventilation and flue gas dilution.
-Provisions for combustion, ventilation and flue gas dilution air for gas utilization equipment vented by natural draft must be made in accordance with local building codes or, in absence of such codes, in accordance with sections 5.3.3 and 5.3.4 ("Air for Combustion and Ventilation") of the National Fuel Gas Code, NFPA 54/ANSI Z 223.1.
+Provisions for combustion, ventilation and flue gas dilution air for gas utilization equipment vented by natural draft must be made in accordance with local building codes or, in absence of such codes, in accordance with sections 5.3.3 and 5.3.4 ("Air for Combustion and Ventilation") of the National Fuel Gas Code, NFPA 54/ANSI Z223.1.

 To ensure an adequate supply of combustion, ventilation and flue gas dilution air supply, start by determining whether the boiler is to be installed in a building of unusually tight construction.
-A building of unusually tight construction is defined by the National Fuel Gas Code as having all of the following features:
+A good definition of a building of unusually tight construction is one which has all of the following features: